 Arizona College admits only persons who have a high school diploma, or its recognized equivalent, or persons who are beyond the age of compulsory school attendance.
-Students who are beyond the age of compulsory attendance but do not have a high school diploma or its recognized equivalent must meet Ability-To-Benefit (ATB) criteria or have a state certificate equivalent to a high school diploma.
-Pharmacy and Nursing Students are not eligible for admittance through the ATB pathway.
 An admissions officer interviews each applicant and orients the applicant to the college's specific requirements.
 Each applicant must successfully complete an entrance examination.